Carnap/Carnap-Documentation/doc/javascript.md

 stylesheets, scripts can be uploaded as normal documents so long as they're given the proper filetype extension (in this case, ".js" rather than ".css")

+## Advanced Usage

-## Advanced Usage: Interacting with the Server
+### Interacting with the Server

-JavaScript running as part of an assignment will have access to an object called `CarnapServerAPI`, which lets your JavaScript interact with the server, to retrieve information about the student and the current assignment, and to save information on the server for later retrieval.
+JavaScript running as part of an assignment will have access to an object called `CarnapServerAPI`, which lets your JavaScript interact with the server, to retrieve information about the current student and assignment, and to save information on the server for later retrieval.

 Currently, the useful properties of `CarnapServerAPI` are as follows: